 After university, Daniel travelled to Europe before landing back in Albury-Wodonga to begin his physiotherapy career.
 He worked for a few local private practices before discovering a passion for pain education and deciding to do more study and start his own physiotherapy practice.

-“For me, being a physiotherapist has been a really good career choice – one where I can give back.
+“For me, being a physiotherapy career has been a really good choice – one where I can give back.